 The fair values of AFS financial assets have been determined by reference to Circular Letters issued by Insurance Commission and published prices in active market.

-During the year 2022 and 2021, the Company sold various AFS financial assets with total losses from sale amounting to P327,817.82 and P836,874.31 (Note 23).
+During 2022, the Company sold various AFS financial assets with total losses from sale amounting to P327,817.82 (Note 23).

 The percentage of ownership to these investment are less than twenty percent (20%).